denoland/manual/tools/task_runner.md

 ### Redirects

-Redirects provide a way to pipe stdout or stderr to a file.
+Redirects provide a way to pipe stdout and/or stderr to a file.

 For example, the following redirects _stdout_ of `deno run main.ts` to a file called `file.txt` on the file system: